mohitpai/journey-optimizer.en/help/using/building-journeys/tags.md

 ![](assets/tags2.png)

-You can add or delete tags from any type of journey (live, draft, etc).
+You can add or remove tags from any type of journey (live, draft, etc).
 Click the **More actions** icon next to the journey, and select **Edit tags**.

 ![](assets/tags3.png)

-## Advanced management
+## Manage tags

-Administrators can add tags and organize them by categories using the **Tags** menu, under **ADMINISTRATION**.
+Administrators can delete tags and organize them by categories using the **Tags** menu, under **ADMINISTRATION**.
 Refer to this [documentation](https://experienceleague.adobe.com/docs/experience-platform/administrative-tags/overview.html).

+>[!NOTE]
+>
+> Tags defined in journeys are added to the built-in "Uncategorized" category.